Breastfeeding is a choice that many new mothers make; however, women are also often quite curious about how breastfeeding will affect their sex lives

 The change in your breasts is not guaranteed.
 Many women claim they see no change.
 However most state that there is a noticeable difference of one sort or another.
 Don’t let this affect your decision to breastfeed, though.
 Studies have shown that it is pregnancy that affects the shape and size of a woman’s breast, not breastfeeding.

-The best way to combat this issue is to accept that, with the exception of plastic surgery, there really is not much you can do to fight both aging and genetics.
+The best way to combat this issue is to accept that, with the exception of plastic surgery, there really is not much you can do to fight both aging

 The makeup of your breasts is primarily affected by genetics, and plastic surgery might be the only option to keep them forever perky and full.